balderdashy/sails-docs/concepts/extending-sails/Generators/generatorList.md

 ### Core Generators

-> These generators are built in to Sails by default.
+Certain generators are built in to Sails by default.

+_Since Sails v1.0, built-in generators are now [bundled](https://npmjs.com/package/sails-generate) in Sails core, rather than in separate NPM packages.
+All generators can still be overridden the same way.
+For advice setting up overrides for core generators in your environment, [click here](https://sailsjs.com/support)._

 | Repo       |  Latest Stable Version   |
 |------------|--------------------------|